 How does the certificate work?

-Can Ditto sync Android and iOS devices with each other over P2P WiFi?
+Can Android and iOS devices sync with each other over P2P WiFi using Ditto?

-No. Android Wi-Fi Direct right now is only capable of syncing with other Android devices.
-Apple devices like iOS and MacOS are capable of syncing over Apple Wireless Direct.
+No. Android Wi-Fi Direct is, at least for now, only capable of syncing with other Android devices.
+Apple devices running iOS and macOS are capable of syncing over Apple Wireless Direct.
 These two transports are not compatible with each other.
 However, other transports like Bluetooth Low Energy and Access Points will be able to sync with each other just fine.

 - Frequently Asked Questions